henrypugh/agents/README.md

 ### Implementation Details

 1. **Server Management Tools**
-   - The `ConversationManager` adds special server management tools to the LLM
+   - The `Conversation` adds special server management tools to the LLM
    - These tools allow the LLM to list, connect to, and use servers

 2. **Server Discovery**
-   - The `ServerManager.get_available_servers()` method discovers available servers:
+   - The `ServerRegistry.get_available_servers()` method discovers available servers:
      - Reads server configurations from `server_config.json`
      - Looks for common server script paths in the project